mekomsolutions/openmrs-module-initializer/readme/atttypes.md

 ## Domain 'attributetypes'
 Firstly let us be reminded that *person* attribute types are handled separately, see [here](atttypes.md).

+Secondly, program attribute types are supported for OpenMRS core versions of `2.2.*` and above or OpenMRS core `2.1.*` with any version of the bahmni-core module loaded.

 The **attributetypes** subfolder contains CSV import files for saving attribute types in bulk.
 This is a possible example of its content:
 ```bash
 attributetypes/